PatrycjaBlaszkowska/mixology-master/README.md

 ### Footer :

 The footer is a consistently present element on every page, featuring a comprehensive design that is fully responsive and adaptable to all devices and screen resolutions.
-Additionally, the footer includes a section dedicated to social media links, which open in a new tab when clicked, allowing users to seamlessly engage with the organization's online presence without disrupting their navigation experience.
+Additionally, the footer includes a section dedicated to social media links, which open in a new tab when clicked, allowing users to seamlessly engage with the organisation's online presence without disrupting their navigation experience.

 ![Footer - mobile & desktop view](/docs/images/footer.png)

 ### Hero image :

 The hero image is strategically featured on the home page to immediately capture the user's attention and effectively communicate the purpose of the website.
 To ensure an optimal user experience, the hero image is designed to be responsive, seamlessly adapting to different screen sizes and devices.
-This means that users viewing the website on desktop computers will see a distinct hero image, while mobile device users will be presented with a tailored version that is optimized for their smaller screen size and mobile-specific navigation needs
+This means that users viewing the website on desktop computers will see a distinct hero image, while mobile device users will be presented with a tailored version that is optimised for their smaller screen size and mobile-specific navigation needs.

 **Desktop** :